 Fortunately, all of the models listed in this guide include some sort of audio/call controls either integrated into the headphones or through in-line controls.

-Since a decent pair of bass headphones will run you a small investment, a lot of the manufacturers like to include a free carrying case or bag for storage when not in use.
+Since a decent pair of bass headphones will run you a small investment, a lot of the manufacturers like to include a free carrying case or travel bag for storing perfectly in a convenient form-factor when not in use.

 While this is a minor aspect to consider that has nothing to do with the actual bass performance of the headphones, it is a better indication of the value on the dollar and a nice gesture from the manufacturer.